 The search engine performs the independent web searches for the concepts selected, and it can be performed using any well-known Internet searching techniques (such as using Google or Yahoo! search technology).

-Separate sets of search results are retrieved for each of the individual Internet searches performed by search engine, and those are sorted according to their relevance to each related concept.
+Separate sets of search results are retrieved for each of the individual Internet searches performed by a search engine, and those are sorted according to their relevance to each related concept.

 Reranking Based upon Additional Concepts